Chocolate Easter Egg Cheesecakes are my new favourite thing!

 - Pop the eggs into the fridge while you move on to the next stage.

-- Using a hand blender, whisk the double cream until it’s quite thick and then add in the icing sugar and cream cheese.
-This is the basic cheesecake mix which is so tasty that you can use it exactly as is by dividing the mix between the eggs rigt now or you can add a few extra treats to make it more interesting.
-Here’s a couple that I like:
+Using a hand blender, whisk the double cream until it's quite thick and then add in the icing sugar and cream cheese.
+This is the basic cheesecake mix which is so tasty that you can use it exactly as is by dividing the mix between the eggs right now or you can add a few extra treats to make it more interesting.
+There's some ideas below to help you out. - Leave your cheesecakes to set in the fridge for at least an hour.

-I battered a pack of Maltesers and added that to the cheesecake mix which I spooned into the Easter eggs and topped with a Malteser bunny…
+I crushed a pack of Maltesers up and added that to a third of today’s cheesecake mix and after I’d it spooned into the Easter eggs I topped them with a Malteser bunny on each one and look how cute they look…

 Cadburys Creme Egg Easter egg cheesecake